-My research agenda is centred around four themes concerning the nature and impact of international institutions.
 Most broadly, my work contributes to a growing interest in the strategic use of norms that aims to integrate instrumental sources of compliance (such as coercion and reputation) and normative logics of appropriateness and argumentative reasoning.
 Actors often pursue their interests by invoking—and often seeking to selectively interpret or modify—norms and legal rules.
-But not all claims are created equal: international law, I contend, provides an especially powerful medium in informing the deployment and reception of instrumental normative claims.
+But not all claims are created equal: I contend that international law provides an especially powerful medium in informing the deployment and reception of instrumental normative claims.
 Moreover, such efforts are not cost-free, as the instrumental deployment of norms embeds actors within collective discourses and practices that can constrain subsequent policy choices.
-I have explored this process in a series of articles that have previously been published or are currently under review.

-In a third ongoing project I examine how actors seek to bolster their own status and undermine opponents by accusing them of transgressing international norms.
+A further ongoing project examines how actors seek to bolster their own status and undermine opponents by accusing them of transgressing international norms.
 This research develops a series of conjectures concerning when accusations can prove successful which are then assessed through an examination of recent examples of alleged human rights and international humanitarian law violations.
 Strategic efforts do not occur in a vacuum, however, but are only potentially effective to the extent that claims are made within a community of actors who can respond with forms of support and condemnation.
 This research specifically highlights the social dynamics of instrumental norm use by identifying the nature and functions of international audiences.